zincarla/PoorMansBDD/readme.md

 `-BackupDirectory` is the path to the root of the backup directory.
 Should be the same path as used in `PoorMansBackupAndDedup.ps1`

 `-RestorePathFilter` is a regex filter you can optionally specify to filter what gets backed up.
 If you want to only restore images you could use `"(jpg|png|bmp)$"` or another such filter.
-This filter is run on the subpatch of the file as compared to the backup root, so you can restore only specific folders with the same paramter.
+This filter is run on the subpath of the file as compared to the backup root, so you can restore only specific folders with the same paramter.

 `-BackupCatalog` is the full path to the specific catalog you want to restore, usually found in the `BackupDirectory` in the `BackupCatalogs` directory.